In the previous steps, we have created dimension members, configured forms and permissions, imported data.

 Note that your users must have the SaveToDB Enterprise 7.13 or higher installed.

-You may create a workbook for business users, create worksheets, and connect to tables.
+You can create a workbook for business users, create worksheets, and connect to tables.

-You may leave parameters empty.
+You can leave parameters empty.
 So, users will not see sensitive data.

 When a user opens the workbook, he or she must click Reload, Reload Data and Configuration.